 Password “strength” is understood by most folks to be determined by the variety of character types in a password.
 But while signup forms might think complexity is security, attackers disagree.
 Complexity no longer defends against a modern threat model.
 What makes strong passwords?
 We need to first examine the actual threat model faced by most folks.

 Password Complexity Misses the Point

 Password “strength” is often just a function of complexity, or the amount of randomness in a password, measured by the use of symbols, numbers, and upper and lowercase.
 But adding a few different characters to your password doesn’t meaningfully increase its “strength,” despite what that deceptive green “strength” bar next to your password suggests.
-Complexity increases the difficulty of a brute force attack, but that sort of attack is uncommon in 2019.
+Complexity increases the difficulty of a brute force attack, but that sort of attack is uncommon.

 Instead, credential theft happens in massive data heists or leaks from large organizations.
 Password strength won’t help you if the attackers have your password in plain text.